-Technically spanning the period during which King Edward VII was on the throne, from 1901 to 1910, the term ‘Edwardian’ is often extended to refer to beyond the first decade of the 20th century, up to the start of the First World War in 1914.
+Technically spanning the period during which King Edward VII was on the throne, from 1901 to 1910, the term ‘Edwardian’ is often extended beyond the first decade of the 20th century, up to the start of the First World War in 1914.

-During the era, innovations in technology, such as electric lighting, were being introduced to wealthier homes.
-In the wider world great advances in transport such as the aeroplane were taking place, and Britain reached a peak in its political power, giving lead to the maxim “the sun never sets on the British Empire”.
+During the era, innovations in technology, such as electric lighting, were introduced to wealthier homes.
+In the wider world, significant advances in transport, such as the aeroplane, were taking place.
+Britain peaked in its political power, leading to the maxim “the sun never sets on the British Empire”.

 In interior design, people moved away from the dark, heavily patterned and cluttered style of the Victorian era and instead chose cleaner, more neutral colour schemes with floral prints and decoration inspired by nature.

-There are a number of motifs which are instantly recognisable as being typical of the Edwardian period.
-Decorative tiles and embossed ‘Lincrusta’ work, along with stained glass and furniture in dark wood and wicker were all popular throughout the period.
-Elements such as ornate fireplaces, roll top baths and solid wooden islands in kitchens are all possible to recreate in a modern home.
+There are several motifs which are instantly recognisable as being typical of the Edwardian period.
+Decorative tiles, embossed ‘Lincrusta’ work, stained glass, and furniture in dark wood and wicker were all popular throughout the period.
+Elements such as ornate fireplaces, roll-top baths and solid wooden islands in kitchens can be recreated in a modern home.

-Charles Rennie Mackintosh – along with his wife Margaret, her sister Frances McDonald and his friend and colleague Herbert MacNair – brought the work of Scottish designers to the forefront of interior design and architecture, particularly that of the Glasgow School.
+Charles Rennie Mackintosh and his wife Margaret, her sister Frances McDonald and his friend and colleague Herbert MacNair brought the work of Scottish designers to the forefront of interior design and architecture, particularly that of the Glasgow School.

 Louis Comfort Tiffany was the son of Charles Lewis Tiffany of Tiffany & Co.; he was made the company’s first official design director in 1902 and produced some stunning glasswork on windows, lamps, and decorative pieces.

 How to recreate the look